 Well, all good things must come to an end and with the decline of the truck program, Arrington Racing was sold to an investment group in 2006.
 By this time Dave interest was sparked by a new platform, the Gen 3 Hemi.
 With the introduction of new management and broken promises, everyone who built the reputation including Dave was left with the owner response “make the best deal you can with the new owners”.
 Struggling with this personally, Dave did not feel like he could do the job justice so he gave his notice and said he would stay on until the end of the year to help with the transition.
 Upon hearing this news, the CEO Mr. Arrington asked Dave to turn in his keys in the front office and not enter the building.

 Thank goodness because now began what we know as Modern Muscle Performance and the New Modern Muscle Extreme.
 Dave has never lost his passion and commitment to what he does and now a whole new generation will benefit from it.
-Although at an age when most are looking for a winter home in Florida Dave with his wife Melody by his side work 6 to 7 days a week on the new business.
-Old habits are hard to break I guess.
+Although at an age when most are looking for a winter home in Florida, Dave is busy in continuing to be innovative and investing back into the company.

 Which bring us to Dave’s current obsession… The Gen III HEMI Power Plant.